UWPCE-PythonCert/PythonCertDevel/_sources/modules/Git.rst.txt

 There are other versioning systems, such as Mercurial and Subversion (and commercial offerings), but Git is the most popular.

-It is incredibly important to learn and understand versioning control to work as a developer today, so we have incorporated Git into our work flow for submitting students' work in this class.
+It is incredibly important to learn and understand version control to work as a developer today, so we have incorporated Git into our work flow for submitting students' work in this class.

 Setting up Git